 "Small or large woodland owner, new owner or long time owner, this book can motivate you to do more with your land."

-- Charles Stackhouse, President of the New York Forest Owners Association
+- CHARLES STACKHOUSE, President, New York Forest Owners Association

 "What makes this book especially valuable is that its many practical suggestions about such topics as working with foresters and loggers, avoiding erosion, and controlling exotic invasives are consistently related to larger ecological realities and to the aesthetic and spiritual foundations of forest stewardship.
 In attempting such a synthesis, this book is a timely successor to Aldo Leopold's For the Health of the Land."

-- John Elder, Vermont landowner and author of Reading the Mountains of Home
+- JOHN ELDER, New York landowner and author of Reading the Mountains of Home